azimuth-cloud/capi-helm-charts/charts/cluster-addons/README.md

 [Container Storage Interface (CSI) implementations](https://kubernetes-csi.github.io/docs/) and [authenticating webhooks](https://kubernetes.io/docs/reference/access-authn-authz/webhook/).

-This chart is able to deploy the CCM and the Cinder CSI plugin from the [Kubernetes OpenStack cloud provider](https://github.com/kubernetes/cloud-provider-openstack), which allows your Kubernetes cluster to integrate with the OpenStack cloud on which it is deployed.
+This chart is able to deploy the CCM, the Cinder and Manila CSI plugins and the Keystone authenticating webbook from the
+[Kubernetes OpenStack cloud provider](https://github.com/kubernetes/cloud-provider-openstack), which allows your Kubernetes cluster to integrate with the OpenStack cloud on which it is deployed.
-This enables features like automatic labelling of nodes with OpenStack information (e.g. server ID and flavor), automatic configuration of hostnames and IP addresses, managed load balancers for services and dynamic provisioning of RWO volumes.
+This enables features like automatic labelling of nodes with OpenStack information (e.g. server ID and flavor), automatic configuration of hostnames and IP addresses, managed load balancers for services and dynamic provisioning of RWO and RWX volumes.

 By default, the OpenStack integrations are not enabled.
 To enable OpenStack integrations on the target cluster, use the following in your Helm values: